Social Stuff...

 Bike-specific Clothing (Training): Jerseys and shorts can be a very personal item in terms of fit, use, and style but one thing is for sure: a good pair of bike shorts goes a long way.
 Or at least it can help you go a long way with lower body impact than a cheaper pair of shorts.
 Best advice I heard early on: buy a really cheap jersey and use the money you saved to buy the best shorts you can afford.
 Your nether-regions will thank you later (as opposed to screaming).

-Beaver Lake Tri 2010Running Gear
+Beaver Lake Tri 2010, Run segment

 Running Shoes: Along with tri shorts, running footwear is another area where you should be careful about getting overly cheap.
 Properly fit footwear is the first requirement but it must also fit your running style.
 A quick visit to a podiatrist or running store for a gait analysis (i.e. how do you run?) will help determine the best type of shoe.
-I have been wearing Asics Gel Kayano shoes for the past several years and LOVE the feel, although I have been experimenting with minimalist footwear as well.
+I have been wearing Asics Gel Kayano shoes for the past several years and LOVE the feel, although I have been experimenting with minimalist footwear with some success.

 Once you know what works best for you there is nothing to stop you from buying online.
 My favorite source for shoes has been Ebay.
 Search for your specific make/model/size of shoe and you can find screaming deals for as much as 50-70% off, especially if it is "last year's model".